 7. Have A Good Night Sleep

 Save those long TV shows and movies and late-night conversations for the normal 25 days of your month.
 If you really want period cramp relief, then you need to get an adequate amount of sleep.
 Losing precious hours of sleep add to the pain.
 Whereas getting proper sleep is the key to a good mood and relieved menstrual pains.

 8. Have A Good Warm Bath

 As mentioned earlier, heat helps your muscles relax.
 Same goes for a nice hot water bath.
-Have some nice hot water collected in your bathtub at an ideal temperature, brew in your favourite bath salts, lay some candles and flowers around the bathroom and put on some nice soothing music as a treat for your ears and forget the world!
+Have some nice hot water collected in your bathtub at an ideal temperature, brew in your favorite bath salts, lay some essential oil candles and flowers around the bathroom and put on some nice soothing music as a treat for your ears and forget the world!
 The relief you will feel will insist you get to this activity every day.
 The soothing hot water will relax your muscles and mind.
 The candles and music plus the flowers will instantly elevate your mood and take you to a world where time is still and short of pain.
 Try it for yourself for your next disaster days.

 9. Light Massaging

 So, these were some of the basic home remedies that you can use to ease off period cramps.
 These 5 days are horrible, sure, but if you act smart, you can get through them like a pro.
 For long-term relief, try to maintain a healthy diet and lifestyle.
-Exercise regularly for a stronger core and eat healthy fruits, vegetables and calcium-rich foods to always have your body under that state of health.
+Exercise regularly for a stronger core and eat healthy fruits, vegetables, and calcium-rich foods to always have your body under that state of health.
 In the long run, it won’t only benefit the dealing with menstrual cramps, but also the overall well-being of your body.